The Organisation for Economic Co-operation and Development (OECD)

-- Secondly, governments must re-establish healthy public finances as a basis for future sustainable economic growth.
+- Re-establish healthy public finances as a basis for future sustainable economic growth.

-- In parallel, we are looking for ways to foster and support new sources of growth through innovation, environmentally friendly ‘green growth’ strategies and the development of emerging economies.
+- Foster and support new sources of growth through innovation, environmentally friendly ‘green growth’ strategies and the development of emerging economies.

-- Finally, to underpin innovation and growth, we need to ensure that people of all ages can develop the skills to work productively and satisfyingly in the jobs of tomorrow.
+- Ensure that people of all ages can develop the skills to work productively and satisfyingly in the jobs of tomorrow.